Prof. Dr. Johannes Herrmann

 Project description:

 My project focuses on elucidating the intricacies of protein translocation into mitochondria, a critical process in eukaryotic cellular function.
 While the import across mitochondrial membranes is well-understood, the events leading up to protein translocation remain unclear.
-To address this gap, this project employs a novel approach involving proximity labeling using APEX2 in semi intact cells (SIC).
-This method enables the access of biotinphenol to the mitochondria while largely preserving cellular integrity.
-It is thereby possible to delve into functional aspects, potential substrates, and interaction partners of the protein Tom70, which I am particular interested in.
+To address this gap, I will employ a proximity labeling approach to identify the interactome of Tom70 in the physiological context of yeast cells.
+I aim to utilize novel methods to overcome problems with APEX2-based proximity labeling in vivo.
+Thereby discovering yet unknown functional aspects, potential substrates, and interaction partners of Tom70.

 Bachelor/Master Students